Wondering if the Dragon Ball Super

 * Dynamic Action: His fight choreography is frequently praised for its creativity, clarity, and impact, capturing the high-octane energy of Dragon Ball.

-* Faithful Adaptation: He is respected for his ability to honor Toriyama’s style while subtly infusing his own, ensuring the manga feels both classic and fresh.
+* Faithful Adaptation: He is respected for his ability to honor Toriyama’s style while subtly infusing his own, ensuring the

 * Innovative Paneling: In later arcs, his use of unique panel layouts to emphasize speed, power, and emotion has been a source of major appreciation from the community.

-Why Does Dragon Ball Super Manga’s Art Style Show Variations?
+Why Does Dragon Ball Super Manga ‘s Art Style Show Variations?

 Understanding these behind-the-scenes factors provides a more complete picture of why the art looks the way it does.
 It’s not just about one artist’s skill but about a complex production process where creativity must coexist with logistical constraints.
 The evolution you see on the page is a direct result of Toyotaro navigating these challenges, constantly learning and adapting his process to deliver the best possible product under pressure.